FoodTraNet Summer School:

 After all these months Foodtranet team reunited again in the Spanish city of Almería.
 ESRs, supervisors, and collaborators needed to update the status of their FoodTraNet projects.

+The agenda for the summer school was a busy one (see here ).
 The first day of the summer school consisted of presentations informing about the progress of the project, social media impact, secondments and collaborations.
 All ESRs got the chance to present the most recent results and publications achieved during the second year of PhD.
 The day continued with a walking tour through Almería discovering the history of the city and the most unexpected facts and tips.
 Were you aware that sangría is not a typical Spanish drink?
 It is tinto de verano instead!
 And you should not forget to choose a tapa when ordering a drink, it is included!
 After the tour, we walked to a restaurant to end the day with a traditional spanish dinner.

 From pestides to Cabo de Gata Natural Park